im360john/gateway/README.md

 Gateway connects to your structured databases like PostgreSQL and automatically analyzes the schema and data samples to generate an optimized API structure based on your prompt.
 LLM is used only on discovery stage to produce API configuration.
-The tool uses AI services ([OpenAI or compatible providers](https://docs.centralmind.ai/providers)) to generate the API configuration while ensuring security through PII detection.
+The tool uses [AI Providers](https://docs.centralmind.ai/providers) to generate the API configuration while ensuring security through PII detection.

 ### 2. Deploy